steve-burton/gummi-bear-kingdom-dotnet/README.md

 ### Specifications
 This project will create a web app for a gummi bear online retail store.

-I modeled this website after [amy'scandybar](http://www.amyscandybar.com/).
+I modeled this website after [amy's candy bar](http://www.amyscandybar.com/).

 ## Setup/Installation Requirements